pantheon-systems/documentation/source/content/guides/getstarted/05-team.md

 To set up your team:

-1. Select your gravatar in the upper left corner, then select **Create New Workspace**.
+1. Click the [Workspace Switcher](/guides/account-mgmt/workspace-sites-teams/workspaces#switch-between-workspaces), then select **Create New Workspace**.

 1. Enter the information, upload a logo (optional), and click **Continue**.